dpakGit/100_Days_of_DevOps/100_Day_Tasks/Day_81:_Jenkins_Multistage_Pipeline/Task.md

 ### What I Did

-#### Jenkins Deployment Pipeline for xFusionCorp Static Website
+### Jenkins Deployment Pipeline for xFusionCorp Static Website

+Explanation :

 This document details the configuration and pipeline code used to deploy a static website to Nautilus App Servers via a shared volume on the Storage Server, managed by a two-stage Jenkins pipeline.

 **Note:-** The most robust and simplest solution relies entirely on setting up the Storage Server as an agent with the label ststor01, and then performing a local file copy in the pipeline.

 🛠️ I. Pre-Deployment Setup (One-Time Steps)

 These actions were performed before creating the Jenkins job.

 1. Update Repository Content

  The website content was updated directly on the Storage Server as it holds the local clone of the Git repository under the shared document root (/var/www/html).

 Bash
 ```